Visist to Asolo - Italy

 Our main interest was to see where the Sarasota Asolo

 Theater had originated from.
-Look at the photos and read the history of the theater here first.
 Lower down on this page is more info and pics of

 the original building in the town of Asolo, Italy.

 I have heard it pronounced in many different ways, but generally people in Sarasota